Skip to content

 If you choose to agree with the allegations set our against you, you have the option to enter a guilty plea.
 In such circumstances, the Court will proceed to penalise you as per the convictions mentioned above.
 While you may be facing maximum penalties of 5 years in a District Court, the Court typically rewards those who plead guilty, as it shows remorse for your actions.
 As a result, it is not uncommon to see the Court award less significant penalties in comparison to those who are found guilty otherwise.

-At Benjamin Leonardo – The Defenders, we are some of the best criminal lawyers in Sydney, winning multiple awards and cases in Courts around Australia.
+At Essere – The Defenders, we are some of the best criminal lawyers in Sydney, winning multiple awards and cases in Courts around Australia.
 If you are facing a charge of assault occasioning actual bodily harm, we recommend scheduling a consultation with our expert criminal defence lawyers in order to assess your case and accurately advise you on the penalties you may be facing if you are guilty.

 NOT GUILTY